stefanionescu/yap-orpheus-tts-api/README.md

 ### Optional: Push artifacts to Hugging Face after build

-You can optionally publish the converted/quantized TRT-LLM checkpoint and/or the built engine(s) to a Hugging Face model repo.
+You can optionally publish the converted/quantized TRT-LLM checkpoint and/or the built engine(s) to a Hugging Face model repo. **Requires GPU_SM_ARCH to be set** - the pipeline will abort if GPU architecture is not explicitly configured.
 Engines are not portable across GPU architectures and TRT/CUDA versions, so prefer pushing TRT-LLM checkpoints for broad reuse.

 1) Set publishing variables (only if you want to push):